hpcleuven/VscDocumentation/source/compute/jobs/index.rst

    nodes are shared among all active users, so putting a heavy load on those nodes will annoy other users.

-Although you can :ref:`work interactively <interactive jobs>` on an HPC system, most computations are performed in batch mode.
+Although you can work interactively on an HPC system, most computations are performed in batch mode.
 The workflow in batch mode is straightforward:

 #.
 Create a job script
 #.
 Submit it as a job to the scheduler